doakey3/Bligify/README.rst

 Installation
 ============
+Use the correct release for your Blender version.
+Add-ons for Blender 2.80 and above will not work for Blender 2.79

 You will need to download the appropriate zip file for your system, navigate in Blender to File > User Preferences > Add-ons > Install Add-on from File... and install the zip file you downloaded.